cmajor-lang/cmajor/docs/Cmaj Patch Format.md

 - `onParameterEndpointChanged (endpointID, newValue)`
   - This will be called following a change to an input endpoint parameter (i.e. after processing a `sendEventOrValue` call, or from an external change via the host), or following a `requestEndpointValue` request
 - `onOutputEvent (endpointID, newValue)`
-  - The value here will typically be a primitive number or boolean.
+  - The value here can be a scalar value (a primitive number or boolean), an array, or a javascript object.
 If the endpoint type is an aggregate / `struct`, the runtime will convert it to a javascript object, i.e there will be a key for each field name in the struct

 #### Typical use cases